-The family has not reimbursed any PHA for amounts COC paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease.
+The family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease.

-The family has breached the terms of a repayment agreement entered into with COC.
+The family has breached the terms of a repayment agreement entered into with COC the PHA.

-A family member has engaged in or threatened violent or abusive behavior toward COC personnel or contract vendors.
+A family member has engaged in or threatened violent or abusive behavior toward PHA personnel.

-Abusive or violent behavior towards PHA personnel includes verbal as well as physical abuse or violence.
+Abusive or violent behavior towards COC-PHA personnel includes verbal as well as physical abuse or violence.
 Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior.